SandyGifford/HTML-Hello-World/README.md

 From zero to [Hello World](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program):

-- First we’ll load a plane text document with just the phrase “Hello World!”
-In it in a browser.
+- We’ll load a plane text document with just the phrase “Hello World!” in it in a browser.
-- Then we’ll add some very basic formatting.
+- We’ll add some very basic formatting.
-- Then we’ll learn the basic structure of an HTML document.
+- We’ll learn the basic structure of an HTML document.

 **BUT** before we get going there are a few things we’re going to need: